 Corrigendum: Investigation of Nrf2, AhR and ATF4 Activation in Toxicogenomic Databases

-- 2Amsterdam Institute for Molecules, Medicines and Systems, VU University Amsterdam, Netherlands
+- 2Division of Molecular and Computational Toxicology, Amsterdam Institute for Molecules, Medicines and Systems, Vrije Universiteit Amsterdam, Amsterdam, Netherlands

-- 4Leiden Cell Observatory High Content Imaging Screening Facility, Leiden Academic Center for Drug Research (LACDR), Leiden University, Netherlands
+- 4Division of Drug Discovery and Safety, Leiden Cell Observatory High Content Imaging Screening Facility, Leiden Academic Center for Drug Research, Leiden University, Leiden, Netherlands

 In the original article, we neglected to mention that this work was partly supported by the EU-ToxRisk project (An Integrated European “Flagship” Program Driving Mechanism-Based Toxicity Testing and Risk Assessment for the 21st Century) funded by the European Commission under the Horizon 2020 programme (Grant Agreement No. 681002).

-Keywords: Transcriptomics, Nrf2, AhR, ATF4, toxicity pathways, Toxicogenomic, Oxidative Stress
+Keywords: transcriptomics, Nrf2, AhR, ATF4, toxicity pathways, toxicogenomic, oxidative stress

-Received: 11 May 2019;
+Received: 11 May 2019; Accepted: 13 May 2019;

-Copyright: © 2019 Zgheib, Limonciel, Jiang, Wilmes, Wink, van de Water, Kopp-Schneider, Bois and Jennings.
+Copyright © 2019 Zgheib, Limonciel, Jiang, Wilmes, Wink, van de Water, Kopp-Schneider, Bois and Jennings.
 This is an open-access article distributed under the terms of the Creative Commons Attribution License (CC BY).
 The use, distribution or reproduction in other forums is permitted, provided the original author(s) and the copyright owner(s) are credited and that the original publication in this journal is cited, in accordance with accepted academic practice.
 No use, distribution or reproduction is permitted which does not comply with these terms.